This blog post summarizes the great insights from the 'Learning for Life' chapter in our Academic Success Formula book.

 - The internet, whether you’re browsing online encyclopedias or entertainment pages.
 Although cat videos are fun, there’s also a lot of valuable information on websites like YouTube!

-We try to encourage our tutors to embrace holistic learning.
+We try to encourage the tutors we work with to embrace holistic learning.
 In other words, we want our students to appreciate the learning tools themselves.
 Nobody can fully prepare someone with all the information they will need throughout life, but having the tools to acquire new knowledge is necessary to being a happy and productive member of society – both now and in the future.
 Learning for life is about learning for your own life, and not someone else’s!
 In the words of this classic Chinese proverb:

 Give a man a fish and you feed him for a day;